TheBrandCrew/charifmews/README.md

 #### SSL-labs

-SSL-report: A+
+SSL-report: A

 [Check for yourself](https://www.ssllabs.com/ssltest/analyze.html?d=charifmews.com&latest)

 ### Future improvements

-The gzipped size is now at 58.3kB.
-Code can also be cleaner and will test different cdn's for a faster load time worldwide (if possible).
+The gzipped size is now at 58.5kB.
+Code can also be cleaner.